VSadov/VSadov.github.io/_posts/2016-10-29-ref-returns-and-locals.md

   // That is already bad by itself.
   // What is worse is that RefInt writes "42" into that location
   // If GC happens during the call, it may see something typed
-  // as "string" at completely bogus location.
+  // as "Exception" at completely bogus location.
   TakesTwoRefs(ref RefInt(), ref RefEx());
 }
 ```